How much it really costs to run a dehumidifier, revealed by experts

 These versatile machines can also dry laundry at a lower cost than a tumble dryer

 As energy bills continue to climb, the idea of adding another household appliance into the mix may feel unappealing.
-However, with homes becoming increasingly prone to damp and condensation over the winter months, a reliable dehumidifier can make a noticeable difference.
-The best dehumidifiers help keep mould and musty smells at bay, and can even speed up laundry drying times – all while costing far less to run than a tumble dryer.
+But as damp and condensation become more common in homes over the winter months, one of the best dehumidifiers can be a game-changer.
+The appliance helps prevent mould and lingering musty odours, while also speeding up laundry drying – all while costing far less to run than a tumble dryer.

-That said, the appliances often don’t come cheap, and the cost of running them is an important consideration.
-While a dehumidifier can help prevent laundry taking on that familiar dank smell and help reduce moisture build-up around the home, the question remains: are they really worth the upfront cost and ongoing energy use?
+Even so, dehumidifiers can be a significant investment, making both the day-to-day running cost and upfront cost a consideration.
+While they can help protect clothes from that all-too-common dank smell and help reduce moisture build-up around the home, the question remains: are they really worth the upfront cost and ongoing energy use?

-To find out, I’ve crunched the numbers and spoken to experts to break down exactly how much a dehumidifier costs to run each day, how you can keep those running costs as low as possible – plus the models our expert testers recommend.
+To answer that, I’ve crunched the numbers and spoken to experts to reveal how much a dehumidifier really costs to run each day, the best ways to keep energy usage down, and the models our expert testers recommend.

 How much does it cost to run a dehumidifier?